Improving the Accuracy of DC Optimal Power Flow Formulations via Parameter Optimization

-Using systems from the PGLib-OPF test case archive~\cite{pglib}, including \texttt{IEEE 14-bus}, \texttt{EPRI 39-bus}, \texttt{IEEE 57-bus}, \texttt{IEEE 118-bus}, \texttt{Illinois 200-bus}, and \texttt{Texas 2000-bus} \cite{pglib}, this section numerically evaluates our parameter optimization algorithm's performance via comparison against traditional DC-OPF and AC-OPF models.
-For each test case, we generated 2,020 load scenarios, allocating $20$ for offline training and $2,000$ for testing, by multiplicatively scaling the nominal loads with normally distributed random variables, each load independently by its own variable, with mean $\mu =1$ and standard deviation $\sigma= 15\%$.
-The active and reactive power demands at each bus were scaled by the same multiplicative factor to maintain the loads' nominal power factors.
+For each system, we generated $2,020$ load scenarios, allocating $20$ for offline training and $2,000$ for testing, by multiplicatively scaling the nominal loads with normally distributed random variables, each load independently by its own variable, with mean $\mu=1$ and standard deviation $\sigma= 15\%$.
+The active and reactive demands at each bus were scaled by the same multiplicative factor to keep the loads' nominal power factors.
 To ensure a valid basis for comparison, only load scenarios that resulted in a feasible AC-OPF solution were included in the training and testing datasets.